awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instance.md

 ## Data Streaming<a name="dataexporting"></a>

-You can export contact trace records \(CTRs\) from Amazon Connect and perform real\-time analysis on contacts\.
+You can export contact trace records \(CTRs\) and agent events from Amazon Connect and perform real\-time analysis on contacts\.
 Data streaming uses the Amazon Kinesis platform to support data streaming\.

 **To set up data streaming**